Common Curriculum

 IDS 520 Listening Lab (Part I) | 1 credit

-During your first term, you will explore interdisciplinary perspectives on complex problems that affect and reveal the human condition through a complementary lecture course and lab course.
-In the IDS 501 lecture course, you will examine issues pertaining to diversities of one’s locatedness, experience, oppressive systems and institutionalized marginalization, and social fragmentation through an interdisciplinary framework of theology, psychology, and biblical studies In the complementary seminar-style IDS 504 Critical Reading Lab, students and a faculty facilitator will explore what it means to know and to learn, particularly as it relates to interdisciplinary and integrative work.
+During your first term, you will explore interdisciplinary perspectives on complex problems that affect and reveal the human condition through a complementary course and lab course.
+In the IDS 501 lecture course, students will be introduced to the realm of interdisciplinary inquiry with psychology as the primary lens.
+Students will explore and articulate conceptions of personhood and the self, drawing from psychological theories, personal histories, and social location.
+Through reflective exercises, students will examine the nature of the self in their own lived experiences.
+In the complementary seminar-style IDS 504 Critical Reading Lab, students and a faculty facilitator will explore what it means to know and to learn, particularly as it relates to interdisciplinary and integrative work.
 The guiding questions will be: How do we know what we know, and how do we practice what we know?
+What kinds of assumptions and biases do we bring into our own reading and learning?
 IDS 520 Listening Lab is an experiential, relational space that takes place over two terms.
 It is designed to cultivate deep listening, emotional intelligence, capacity for self-reflection, and thoughtful vulnerability through the sharing of stories, listening to others, and attending to the group.

 Winter